hlship/db-migrate-example/README.md

 As different asynchronous jobs complete, their line in the status board is moved to the top of the list;
 this isn't too apparent until the very end, when everything is shutting down.

-The use of channels and buffers provides backflow: if the customer migrating jobs are keeping up with the flow of customer ids from the scanner, the scanner will end up parking for a bit to let the jobs keep up.
+The use of channels and buffers provides backflow: if the customer migrating jobs are failing to keep up with the flow of customer ids from the scanner, the scanner will end up parking for a bit to let the jobs catch up.
 This may seem like a minor detail, but without backflow of some sort, we could end up filling memory with customer ids to migrate.
 Instead, we have a system where the database query will keep just a bit ahead of the customer migrating jobs.